ha01994/MTBAN/README.md

 # MTBAN
-Paper: An enhanced variant effect predictor based on a deep generative model and the Born-Again Networks
+Server source code and the test dataset for the paper: An enhanced variant effect predictor based on a deep generative model and the Born-Again Networks

-The code will be uploaded soon.

 Prerequisites: